Career Services and Leadership Management

 Professional Licensing and Certification

-The Office maintains current information on licensing and certification of social workers and works closely with the Office of Student Services to facilitate the respective processes pre and post-graduation.
-For more information, visit the Licensing page.
+The Office maintains current information on licensing and certification of social workers and works closely with the Office of Student Affairs to facilitate the respective processes pre- and post-graduation.

 For information regarding licensing requirements and resources, please visit the Social Work Licensing webpage.